Schmidt Family Foundation: Programs and grants

 ReMain Nantucket, formed in 2007, is a wholly owned subsidiary of the foundation, dedicated to the economic, social, and environmental vitality of downtown Nantucket, Massachusetts.

 The Schmidt Ocean Institute founded in 2009, is a separate private foundation established by Eric and Wendy Schmidt, that has received grants from the Schmidt Family Foundation for acquiring and operating the Institute’s oceanographic research vessels, including the Falkor.

 The Foundation has provided support for the Wendy Schmidt Oil Cleanup X Challenge. a challenge award offered by the X Prize Foundation for efficient capturing of crude oil from ocean water, inspired by the Deepwater Horizon oil spill.
 It was announced in July 2010, and $1.3 million in prizes, were awarded in October 2011.
 It also supports the $1.5 million Wendy Schmidt Ocean Health X Prize for work on ocean acidification.

 In March 2013, the Foundation and the Ellen MacArthur Foundation launched the Schmidt-MacArthur Fellowship, a global fellowship program for developing the skills and innovative mindset needed for the circular economy.

+In 2020, Sophie Schmidt, daughter of Eric Schmidt and Wendy Schmidt, stated that Rest of World, a nonprofit news organization, has received 6 million dollars from her family trust.
+She also indicated that she would spend $60 million on Rest of World over the next decade to fund its operations.
+Rest of World is an American nonprofit publication that covers technology stories from outside Western countries.
+It was launched in 2020 by Sophie Schmidt.